Dashiell Anderson

 - Position: Teaching assistant / module demonstrator

-- Areas of expertise: Economic geography; labour economics; political economy; rural-urban divide
+- Areas of expertise: Economic geography; theories of urbanization; labour geographies; political economy; rural-urban divide

 - Email: D.B.Anderson@leeds.ac.uk